Lead a SCPKU Summer Seminar in China

 Faculty Seminar Proposals Process

-Stanford faculty members interested in teaching summer seminars at SCPKU are welcome to submit seminar proposals (one per calendar year) online here.
+Stanford faculty members interested in teaching summer seminars at SCPKU are welcome to submit seminar proposals (one per year during autumn quarter) online here.
 Applicants will be notified when their proposals have been received and decisions will be announced within two months of the proposal deadlines as indicated below.

 Next Faculty Seminar Proposal Deadline